airpick/studyNotes/Code/Web/htmlNotes.md

 | ---- | ---- | ---- |
 | for | element_id | Specifies which form element a label is bound to. |
 | form | form_id | Specifies which form the label belongs to. |

+## 4 Other Important Features
+### 4.1 Organizational Attributes
+#### 4.1.1 Class `class=""`
+While not an element, this attribute is essential for aiding in the application of CSS.
+CSS can easily target classes to apply thematic changes to many different objects in a page in a manner more independent of the elements chosen.

+This helps to add a great deal of customization and efficiency to the appearance of a website.

+#### 4.1.2 ID `id=""`
+IDs also aid in using CSS to quickly style a single element.
+JavaScript is also able to quickly select and modify specific elements.

+Best practice is to have IDs be unique (although this is not enforced by the browser).
+As such, try not to assign the same ID to multiple elements.